kinvolk/lokomotive/docs/concepts/securing-lokomotive-cluster.md

     Allowed to workloads in `kube-system` namespace only.
 This PSP does not restrict any workloads from any required permissions.

+Many projects provide their own Pod Security Policies tailored to their needs which can be used when deploying if the policies provided by Lokomotive are too strict.

 ## Global network policy (for Packet platform only)

 Lokomotive installs Calico’s